 Inhalation of even very low quantities of asbestos fibres tremendously increases the risk of developing Malignant Mesothelioma (MM).
 The IARC reported 8.100 MM deaths in 2010 in the EU.
 Despite all EU actions, MM incidence is still increasing.
 MM is a highly fatal disease with a poor median survival time from first signs of illness to death around 12 months despite aggressive treatments.
 To date there is no curative therapy for Malignant Mesothelioma.
 MM is considered as an extremely therapy-resistant disease.
 Chemotherapy is considered standard of care with a median survival increase of 3 months (9-12 months).

-The objective for the project is to deliver the scientific & registration package for market approval by the EMA of a novel immuno therapeutic approach to treat MM.
-This includes the execution of a phase II/III clinical trial.
+The objective of the project is to deliver the scientific & registration package for market approval by the EMA of a novel immuno therapeutic approach to treat MM.
+This includes the execution of phase II/III clinical trial.

 ECPC: Isabelle Manneh-Vangramberen, European Cancer Patient Coalition's Projects Coordinator

 H2020MM04 is funded by Horizon 2020: the EU Framework for Programme for Research and Innovation, Project N° 668769.